caurdy/MSULinguisticsCapstone/README.md

 ## Use Cases ##

 #### 1. Zero-shot time alignment transcription out of the box ####
+***Make sure that Docker is installed.***
+1. Open Terminal and navigate to the directory where you save this software using cd command.
+   1. e.g. cd directory/where/you/saved/this
+2. Call build command to build docker image.
+   1. docker build -t asrpipeline .
+3. Call run command to run docker image and transcribe an audio file.
+   1. docker run -v ${pwd}:/usr/src/app asrpipeline -t ./Data/Audio/Atest.wav

 #### 2. Training a new fine-tuned model (ASR) ####

 There are two scripts needed to fine-tune a model. dataConfig.py and SpeechToTextHF.py